Peanuts: Title

-Peanuts had its origin in Li'l Folks, a weekly panel cartoon that appeared in Schulz's hometown newspaper, the St. Paul Pioneer Press, from 1947 to 1950.
-Elementary details of the cartoon shared similarities to Peanuts.
-The name "Charlie Brown" was first used there.
-The series also had a dog that looked much like the early 1950s version of Snoopy.
+Peanuts was originally titled Li'l Folks, a weekly panel cartoon that appeared in the St. Paul Pioneer Press (Schulz's hometown newspaper) from 1947 to 1950.
+Li'l Folks marked the first appearance of the name "Charlie Brown", also featuring a dog that looked much like the early 1950s version of Snoopy.

 Schulz submitted his Li'l Folks cartoons to United Features Syndicate (UFS), who responded with interest.
-He visited the syndicate in New York City and presented a package of new comic strips he had worked on, rather than the panel cartoons he submitted.
-UFS found they preferred the comic strip.
-When UFS was preparing to syndicate the comic strip as Li'l Folk, Tack Knight, who authored the retired 1930s comic strip Little Folks, sought to claim exclusive rights to the title being used.
-Schulz argued in a letter to Knight that the contraction of Little to Li'l was intended to avoid this conflict, but conceded that the final decision would be for the syndicate.
-A different name for the comic strip became necessary after legal advice confirmed that Little Folks was a registered trademark.
-Meanwhile, the production manager of UFS noted the popularity of the children's program Howdy Doody.
-The show featured an audience of children who were seated in the "Peanut Gallery", and were referred to as "Peanuts".
-This inspired the decided title that was forced upon Schulz, to his lifelong consternation.
+In response, he visited their office in New York City, but instead of bringing the panels he submitted, he presented some new comic strips he had worked on, which, after viewing, UFS said they preferred.
+While UFS was preparing to syndicate it under the name Li'l Folks, Tack Knight, who authored the retired 1930s comic strip Little Folks, objected to the title being used.
+Schulz argued in a letter to Knight that the contraction of Little to Li'l was intended to avoid this conflict, but conceded that the final decision would be for his syndicate.
+After it was confirmed that Little Folks was a registered trademark, a different name for Schulz's strip became necessary.
+The production manager of UFS noted the popularity of the children's program Howdy Doody, which featured an audience of children who were seated in the "Peanut Gallery", and were referred to as "Peanuts".
+This led to the decided title for the comic strip to be forced upon Schulz.

 Schulz hated the title Peanuts, which remained a source of irritation to him throughout his life.
-He accused the production manager at UFS of not having seen the comic strip before giving it a title, and he said that the title would only make sense if there was a character named "Peanuts".
-On the day it was syndicated, Schulz's friend visited a news stand in uptown Minneapolis and asked if there were any newspapers that carried Peanuts, to which the newsdealer replied, "No, and we don't have any with popcorn either", which confirmed Schulz's fears concerning the title.
+He accused the production manager at UFS of not having seen the comic strip before giving it a title, saying that the title would only make sense if there were a character named "Peanuts".
+On the day it was syndicated, Schulz's friend visited a newsstand in uptown Minneapolis and asked if any newspapers carried Peanuts, to which the newsdealer replied, "No, and we don't have any with popcorn either", which confirmed Schulz's fears concerning the title.
 Whenever Schulz was asked what he did for a living, he would evade mentioning the title and say, "I draw that comic strip with Snoopy in it, Charlie Brown and his dog".
-In 1997 Schulz said that he had discussed changing the title to Charlie Brown on multiple occasions in the past but found that it would ultimately cause problems with licensees who already incorporated the existing title into their products, with unnecessary expenses involved for all downstream licensees to change it.
+Schulz later said in 1997 that he had discussed changing the title to Charlie Brown on multiple occasions in the past, but found that it would cause problems with licensees who already incorporated the existing title into their products, making it costly to change.

 Characters

-Official mural of the Peanuts in Aachen in 2021.
+Official Peanuts mural in Aachen in 2021.